Clinical Mental Health Counseling Master's Program

 Clinical Mental Health Counseling students will gain:

-- A professional identity founded on human growth/wellness from a holistic perspective
+- Professional identity founded on human growth/wellness from a holistic perspective

 - Skills related to human development as well as the treatment of psychopathology